-The Company's Board of Directors, divided into three classes, currently has ten directors.
-Section 2.02(C) of the Company's Regulations provides that the directors may change the number of directors and fill any vacancy created by an increase in the number of directors (provided that the directors may not increase the number of directors to more than twelve or reduce the number of directors to less than five).
+The Company's Board of Directors currently has nine directors divided into three equal classes.
+Section 2.02(C) of the Company's Code of Regulations provides that the directors may change the number of directors and fill any vacancy created by an increase in the number of directors (provided that the directors may not increase the number of directors to more than twelve or reduce the number of directors to less than five).

 In 1980, the Board of Directors of the Bank adopted a policy that each person becoming a director of the Bank after that date would be expected to retire at the next annual meeting of shareholders of the Bank following the director's 70th birthday.
-Since the Company was formed as the holding company of the Bank in 1992, the directors of the Company have followed that same practice, although neither the Company nor the Bank has ever provided such a requirement in its articles of incorporation or regulations or included any such provision in the charter of the Nominating and Corporate Governance Committee.
-In accordance with this policy, on February 25, 2020, Mr. Smith informed the Board of Directors of the Company and the Bank of his intention to retire from service as a director at the end of the 2020 Annual Meeting.
+Since the Company was formed as the holding company of the Bank in 1992, the directors of the Company have followed that same practice, although neither the Company nor the Bank has ever provided such a requirement in its articles of incorporation or code of regulations or included any such provision in the charter of the Nominating and Corporate Governance Committee.
+In accordance with this policy, on February 23, 2021, Mr. Howe informed the Board of Directors of the Company and the Bank of his intention to retire from service as a director at the end of the 2021 Annual Meeting.

-The Board of Directors proposes that Kimberly A. Canady, Brent A. Saunders, and David W. Thomas be re-elected for a three-year term.
+The Board of Directors proposes that Anna P. Barnitz, Brent R. Eastman, and Thomas E. Wiseman be re-elected for a three-year term.
 Each nominee was recommended to the Board of Directors by the Nominating and Corporate Governance Committee.
 Each person elected as a director at the Annual Meeting will hold office for a term of three years and until his successor is duly elected and qualified or until his earlier resignation, removal from office or death.
 The three nominees for election as directors receiving the greatest number of votes will be elected.
 Common shares represented by properly executed and returned proxies will be voted FOR the election of the Board of Directors' nominees unless authority to vote for one or more nominees is withheld.
 Common shares as to which the authority to vote is withheld will be counted for quorum purposes, but will not be counted toward the election of directors or toward the election of the individual nominees specified on the proxy.

-The following discussion provides certain information, as of March 27, 2020, concerning each nominee for election as a director of the Company.
+The following discussion provides certain information, as of March 26, 2021, concerning each nominee for election as a director of the Company.

-Nominees for Election for Terms Expiring In 2023
+Nominees for Election for Terms Expiring in 2024

-Kimberly A. Canady, Age 61 Director of the Bank and the Company since February 2017
+Anna P. Barnitz, Age 58 Director of the Bank since 2001; Director of the Company since 2003